rythrojaofficial/axis45/mercenary-blog/mdfiles/on-warm-ups.md

 Some warm-ups are more effective than others, and some warm-ups are more useful than others.

+Many teen and early adult trickers do a few leg swings, spend 10 seconds in a pancake stretch, then start throwing tricks.

-You can get away with a lot by skipping most things, but there is only benefits to be had by implementing an effictive, targeted warm up.
+You can get away with a lot by skipping most things, but there are only benefits to be had by implementing an effictive, targeted warm up.

 At Axis 45, our classes have formal monthy warm ups.